Skip to main content

 source Directory

-Within the source directory you will find all the components that VxWorks uses to build the VSB.
-It can be found in vxworks/release/source and contain the following subdirectories:
+Inside vxworks/release/source, you will find all the components used to build the VSB.
+Key subdirectories:

-• boot/ contains boot loader technology (such as BIOS, UEFI, and VxBL)
+• boot/ → Bootloader technology (BIOS, UEFI, VxBL)

-• installset_data/ contains a list of installed layers, BSPs, architectures, and compilers
+• installset_data/ → Installed layers, BSPs, architectures, and compilers

 VxWorks Layers Directory